-We want to share some important reminders about how we work to keep your children safe during inclement weather conditions.
+Please review these important reminders and answers to frequently asked questions about how we keep your Wildcat safe during inclement weather conditions.

 WHEN DO CHILDREN GO OUTSIDE FOR RECESS?

-Children do not go out for recess if the real feel temperature (combination of temperature and wind chill) is 10 degrees Fahrenheit or below.
+Children love to be outside in all kinds of weather, and we will try to give them the opportunity to be outside whenever possible.
+Parents should assume that children will go out for recess throughout the winter.
+We will not send children out for recess if the real feel temperature (combination of temperature and wind chill) is 10 degrees Fahrenheit or below.
 School administrators continuously monitor not only the real feel temperature, but also how the weather may be affecting the safety of play areas around our schools.

 HOW SHOULD MY CHILD DRESS FOR SCHOOL ON THESE COLD DAYS?